 How Does RGB Mini LED Work?

 This new technology completely changes the way LED TVs generate light.
-Until now, Mini LED TVs worked by first generating either white or blue light (depending on the color technology used), and then passing that light through various color filters and/or quantum dot color converters to generate the red, green, and blue light needed for each subpixel.
-RGB Mini LED TVs work by simply replacing the white or blue LEDs used in the backlight with a combined unit with red, green, and blue LEDs inside each module.
+Until now, Mini LED TVs worked by first generating either white or blue light (depending on the color technology used), and then passing that light through quantum dot color converters and color filters to generate the red, green, and blue light needed for each subpixel.
+RGB Mini LED TVs work by simply replacing the white or blue LEDs used in the backlight with multiple diodes within each LED.

-These TVs can control the light output of each smaller LED individually, so if you're displaying a scene with mostly red, it can dim those green and blue LEDs separately from the red, a feature most brands refer to as Color Dimming.
+These TVs can control the light output of each diode individually, so if you're displaying a scene with mostly red, it can dim the diodes that produce green and blue light separately, a feature most brands refer to as Color Dimming.
 Of course, they can still dim the entire LED array for each zone, allowing them to function like traditional local dimming features, which most brands refer to as White Dimming on these TVs.

 What Is Micro RGB LED?

-Depending on which brand you're looking at, you might see some models advertised as Micro RGB instead.
+Depending on the brand, you might see some models advertised as Micro RGB instead.
 The good news is, it's the exact same thing.
 This is another clear case of marketing bloat, with some brands using this different name to imply that their RGB LEDs are smaller or possibly more numerous than the competitors.
-That's not necessarily the case, and in most cases, both marketing names refer to the exact same technology.
+That's not necessarily the case; in most cases, both marketing names refer to the same technology.

 Performance